+- children who have medical conditions

+- children of Gypsy, Roma & Traveller (GRT) families

+- children with English as an additional language

+- children with mental health issues

+- Children absent from education

+- children in pupil referral units

+- LGBTQ+ children

-- children of Gypsy, Roma & Traveller (GRT) families - children with English as an additional language - children with mental health issues - children missing from education - children in pupil referral units - LGBTQ+ children - children in families that may have challenging home circumstances, e.g. poverty, poor housing, domestic abuse etc.
+- children from ethnic minority backgrounds

+- children in families that may have challenging home circumstances,

+e.g. poverty, poor housing, domestic abuse etc.

 Whilst these are most of the accepted 'groups' of children this term applies to, it is important to recognise that all children can be at risk at some level, and that many children in the groups above will never experience any issues.
-The most vulnerable children will all have a trusted adult that they can approach in school if they have any concerns, including LGBTQ+ children who will have a trusted adult they can be open with.
+The most vulnerable children will all have a trusted adult that they can approach in school if they have any concerns.